-- □ Handle the memory module gently. - The procedures described in this document assume familiarity with the general terminology associated with personal computers and with the safety practices and regulatory compliance required for using and modifying electronic equipment. - Disconnect the system from its power source and from any telecommunication links, networks, or modems before you open the system.
+- Handle the memory module gently. - □ The procedures described in this document assume familiarity with the general terminology associated with personal computers and with the safety practices and regulatory compliance required for using and modifying electronic equipment.

+- □ Disconnect the system from its power source and from any telecommunication links, networks, or modems before you open the system.
 Failure to do so may result in personal injury or equipment damage. - Electrostatic Discharge (ESD) can damage memory modules and other components.
 Install the memory Module only at an ESD workstation.
 If such a station is not available, do not work in a carpeted area, and do not handle materials that produce or hold static electricity (cellophane wrappers, for example).
-Ground yourself by maintaining contact with an unpainted metal portion of the chassis while performing the procedure. - Do not open the memory module package until you are ready to change the module.
+Ground yourself by maintaining contact with an unpainted metal portion of the chassis while performing the procedure. - □ Do not open the memory module package until you are ready to change the module.
 The package protects the module from ESD. - !
-Use the special bag delivered with the memory module or wrap the module in aluminium foil to protect it from electrostatic discharge. - Do not place the memory module in places subject to: - Heat sources such as radiators or air ducts, - Direct sunlight, - Excessive dust, - Mechanical vibration or shock,

-- Strong magnets or speakers that are not magnetically shielded, - Ambient temperature of more than $+35^{\circ}$ C or less than $+5^{\circ}$ C, - High humidity.
+Use the special bag delivered with the memory module or wrap the module in aluminium foil to protect it from electrostatic discharge. - !
+Do not place the memory module in places subject to: - Heat sources such as radiators or air ducts, - Direct sunlight, - Excessive dust. - Mechanical vibration or shock, - Strong magnets or speakers that are not magnetically shielded, - Ambient temperature of more than +35°C or less than +5°C, - High humidity. - !
+Introducing any liquids or any foreign substances or objects into the memory slots, or other internal components of the computer, will result in damage to the computer. - Depending on the configuration of your notebook, the number of available slots can vary.

-Removing a memory module
+Removing and installing a memory module